teledyne-e2v/gst-sharpness/README.md

-# gst-freeze
+# gst-sharpness
-A Gstreamer plugin to freeze the displayed image.
-Used in camera_gui application

-# Version 1.0
+# Version 1.0.0

 # About

-This plugin allows to freeze the video stream according a parameter in the gstreamer pipeline or by a manual user entry
+A Gstreamer plugin to control the PDA of the Optimum 2M module and produce a csv file with all sharpness asociated to PDAs

 # Dependencies